ahmadalmasri21/store-item-demand-forecasting/README.md

 | **LSTM (Initial Fit)** | $5.86$ | Slightly better capture of sequential dependency. |
 | **Time-Series CV (XGBoost)** | $5.35$ | Most reliable performance metric. |

-> **Final Choice:** LSTM slightly outperformed XGBoost in RMSE but XGBoost was chosen for the final submission due to simplicity, reproducibility, and faster training time.